How to

 Maintain a master portfolio PDF.
 When pitching specific projects:

-1. Use Extract Pages to pull the most relevant case studies from the master
+1. Use Extract Pages PDF to pull the most relevant case studies from the master

 2. Merge with a custom cover page for that client or pitch